AfricaEuropeCoreAI/Kujenga/course/lessons/lesson1/README.rst

 --------
-Class I
+Class II
 --------

-First part of the book.
+From the book